jp64k/rookie/README.md

 ## UI & UX Redesign
 - Complete visual overhaul with new color scheme and refined layout for improved consistency and modernity
-- Redesigned left-side navigation bar with smooth animations and clearer device information, status and option presentation
+- Redesigned left-side navigation bar with smooth animations and clearer device information and option presentation
 - Relocated and refined numerous options (mount device, select device, share app, uninstall app, pull-to-desktop, filters, etc.) for a more logical workflow
 - Fine-tuned styling, sizing, positioning and color consistency across all UI components with enhanced visual polish
 - Implemented modern ToggleSwitch component with animations and updated Quest and Rookie option menus to use the new toggles